wp-plugins/mavis-https-to-http-redirect/readme.txt

 * Created

 == Upgrade Notice ==
+= 1.4 =
+If your server has not enabled short php definitions, then you must upgrade to this version

 = 1.3 =
 Apparently the redirection is executed during an admin session as a user had reported.
 The change includes a filter to prevent the plugin from redirecting during an admin session